fushengyy/UCSAS2024_intro_to_R/README.md

-# UCSAS2022 Introduction to R
+# UCSAS 2024 Introduction to R